-A comprehensive examination in the major subject is required of all students.
-This examination is given at the end of the senior year and may be oral or written or both.
-The comprehensive examination is given under the direction of the head of the major department.
-At least two University teachers and, whenever possible, representatives of at least two departments take part in the examination.
+A comprehensive examination in the major field is required of students in some major fields of concentration.
+The student should consult the section "Details of Major Sequences", pages 29 to 43 to determine which majors require successful completion of a senior comprehensive examination.
+The comprehensive examination is given under the direction of the chairman of the major department.
 At the discretion of the various departments, the appropriate Graduate Record Examination may be made a part of the comprehensive.